sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-ads-b-exchange.md

 * <https://www.rtl-sdr.com/ads-b-exchange-acquired-by-private-firm-jetnet/>
 * <https://www.jetnet.com/news/jetnet-acquires-ads-b-exchange.html>

 The docker image [`ghcr.io/sdr-enthusiasts/docker-adsbexchange`](https://github.com/sdr-enthusiasts/docker-adsbexchange) contains the ADS-B Exchange feeder software and all of its required prerequisites and libraries.
-This needs to run in conjunction with `readsb-protobuf` \(or another Beast provider\).
+This needs to run in conjunction with `ultrafeeder` \(or another Beast provider\).

 ## Generating a UUID